bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   emptor...this is buggy!).

 * Admin page split up into logical sub-sections/sub-pages, in order to present better feedback messages when making changes.
-This is still in dev/testing, and requires you to install the `NewAdmin` branch until the features are eventually merged into `master`.

 * Much more.
 See [screenshots below](#screenshots).